ircv3/ircv3-specifications/extensions/cap-notify-3.2.md

 The `cap-notify` capability MUST be implicitly enabled if the client requests `CAP LS 302`, as described in the [capability negotiation 3.2 specification](/specification/capability-negotiation-3.2.md).
+Further, the `cap-notify` capability MUST NOT be allowed to be disabled if the client requests `CAP LS 302`.
 This is to ease the adaptation of new features.

 ## Subcommands